 Added details of a change to the data plate of A97-207.
 Thanks to Bob Maddern who discovered the anomaly.

-Added details of spin incident in 1968 and of the aircraft's final fate.
+Added details of final fate.
 Thanks to Col Tigwell.

 Added details from RAAF status card.

 Added several new images.